joshgebara/leetcode/README.md

   "Challenge 1: Are the letters unique?",
   "Challenge 2: Is a string a palindrome?",
-  "Challenge 3: Do two strings contain the same characters?", "Challenge 5: Count the characters"
+  "Challenge 3: Do two strings contain the same characters?", "Challenge 5: Count the characters",
-]
+  "Challenge 6: Remove duplicate letters from a string" ]

 import Darwin